Braqzen/research/.docs/reth.md

 #### Design Benefits

-The benefits include of using ExExs include:
+The benefits of using ExExs include:

 - Immediate processing of blockchain data
 - Scaling infrastructure without altering the core functionality of Reth